 In June 2015, the first Takata airbag lawsuit was filed in the US District Court in Lafayette, Louisiana.
 It alleged that a 22-year-old woman was killed when the driver’s side airbag in her 2005 Honda Civic “violently exploded” when her vehicle ran into a telephone pole.
 The lawsuit alleges that metal shrapnel came out of the airbag.
-The victim died four days later.
-Two days after the wreck occurred, the victim received a recall notice for the defective airbags.
+The person died four days later.
+Two days after the wreck occurred, the person received a recall notice for the defective airbags.
 Six other fatalities occurred in Honda vehicles with Takata’s system.

 Many Takata airbag lawsuits have been consolidated in federal court in Miami.
 Most the allegations include that Honda requested that Takata redesign their “faulty” airbag.

 Were Your Hurt by a Takata Airbag?